sharife/goldenthread-v2/site/content/productions/reorient-festival-2026.md

   heading: ""
   logos: []
 ---
-D﻿etailed schedule for the Festival and the Forum will be announced shortly.
+D﻿etailed schedule for the Festival and the Convening will be announced shortly.